 A Brief Description Of The Above-Mentioned Plans

-HDFC Ergo Health Insurance Company (formerly known as Apollo Munich) offers Optima Vital Plan.
+HDFC ERGO General Insurance Company offers Optima Vital Plan.
 It is a critical illness insurance policy that pays the policyholder a lump-sum amount for the diagnosed critical illness.
 The amount is paid only after the confirmation of the critical illness or the date of undergoing specified surgery in respect of critical illness.
 The plan provides a wide range of coverage and benefits like second opinion option, portability facility, tax benefit, and sum insured enhancement, etc.

 CritiCare Plan launched by Max Bupa Insurance Company is one of the best critical disease insurance plans available in the insurance sector.
 Under the plan benefits, the insured gets sum insured as a lump sum amount.
 The plan offers lifelong renewability and tax benefit.